IngeniiCode/AvMet/README.md

 Release Notes
 =============

+### 26-OCT-2017
+Added Creative Commons Licensing file allowing Non-Commercial use of code.

+Implemented Gross Error detection and mitigation -- this has almost completely eliminate extreme tracking events.
+Some edge cases persist; improvements are continuing.

 ### 19-OCT-2017
 New option to export existing Squawk data into a JSON data object.
 This is suitable for a variety